 Few startups perform a competitive audit of their content.
 Yet they wonder why they aren’t developing as many leads as they’d like.

 One important indicator of interest is what’s called recirculation.
 After viewing your content, do visitors explore other content you offer?
-If so, they are signaling that they consider your content special.
-They are curious what you have to say.
+If so, they are signalling that they consider your content special.
+They are curious about what you have to say.